openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

 * Create a thin provisioned volume.

-* Replicate volumes to remote Pure Storage array(s)
+* Replicate volumes to remote Everpure array(s)

-QoS support for the Pure Storage drivers include the ability to set the following capabilities in the OpenStack Block Storage API ``cinder.api.contrib.qos_spec_manage`` qos specs extension module:
+QoS support for the Everpure drivers include the ability to set the following capabilities in the OpenStack Block Storage API ``cinder.api.contrib.qos_spec_manage`` qos specs extension module: